vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 states and attain absorption by unifying these four states.
 45. The term kalana has different meanings.
 Kālī is the conscious agent

 who performs kalana, therefore she is known as Kālī.
-The number of Kālis is twelve.
+The number of Kālīs is twelve.
 They are as follows: (1) Sșstikālī, (2) Sthiti Kālī, (3) Saṁhārakālī, (4) Raktakālī, (5) Svakālī (sukālī), (6) Yama Kālī, (7) Mộtyukālī, (8) Rudrakālī (Bhadrakālī), (9) Paramārkakālī, (10) Mārtandakālī, (11) Kālāgnirudrakālī, and (12) Mahākālī (Parākālī, Mahākālakālī, Kālakālī).
 This kalana also occurs in relation to the knowable, the instrument of knowledge, and the knowing subject.
 As each state is of the characteristic of creation, maintenance, dis solution, and the nameless one (anākhyā), the number of the divine

 energies also becomes twelve.
 46. Here the word Maheśvara does not refer to the highest Lord of this